davetang/learning_linux/gnu_make/README.md

 ## Notes

+When using `$` in a Makefile, it might be processed as a special character, e.g., Make might interpret it as a variable.
+Therefore, use `$$` instead.

 ### Symlinks

 When the target is a symlink, Make does not look at the mtime of the symlink but rather, it looks at the mtime of the linked file.
 Therefore, if your Makefile (or dependency) has a more recent mtime, this step will always run until the linked file is updated with a more recent mtime.